Historical information

 Physical description

-Silver Trophy with lid, on a square, two-tiered timber base, displaying award shields.
-This is the Sir W. Clarke's Trophy, for the Victorian Militia Garrison Artillery, first presented in 1886.
-Large, elaborately decorated, silver bowl with conical shaped pedestal, two handles on the top edge of the bowl, matching fitted lid; much of the decoration is three dimensional.
+The large, elaborately decorated, silver bowl has a conical pedestal, two handles on the top edge of the bowl and a matching fitted lid.
+Much of the decoration is three-dimensional.
 Fine, detailed decoration includes a semi-kneeling figure with an upturned face on top of the lid, vine-like handles resting on necks of swans with outspread wings, figures seated on a ridge, two on each side, with ends of limbs hanging over the ridge, two holding lyres, patterns of leaves, flowers and draped ribbons.
-The base is painted black on the outside, has engraved silver shields around its sides with inscriptions of trophy winners.
-There is a handwritten, pencil inscription 1887 under timber base.
+The timber base is painted black on the outside.
+The engraved silver shields around its sides have inscriptions of trophy winners and the name of the trophy.

 Inscriptions & markings